A community-led effort to support Razer peripherals on Linux. It consists of:

 sudo dnf install openrazer-meta

-sudo dnf config-manager --add-repo https://download.opensuse.org/repositories/hardware:razer/Fedora_Rawhide/hardware:razer.repo
+sudo dnf config-manager addrepo --from-repofile=https://download.opensuse.org/repositories/hardware:/razer/Fedora_Rawhide/hardware:razer.repo

 sudo dnf install openrazer-meta

-If you're using elementaryOS, you'll need to install a prerequisite first:
+elementaryOS users need to install a prerequisite first:

 sudo apt install software-properties-gtk